mrw5546/Hello-World/README.md

 # Hello-World
-a test repository used for me to learn github
+A test repository used for me to learn github clearly I still need practice